kellyjonbrazil/jc/docs/parsers/clf.md

 This parser will handle the Common Log Format standard as specified at https://www.w3.org/Daemon/User/Config/Logging.html#common-logfile-format.

+Combined Log Format is also supported.
+(Referer and User Agent fields added)

 Extra fields may be present and will be enclosed in the `extra` field as a single string.

+The `epoch` calculated timestamp field is naive. (i.e. based on the local time of the system the parser is run on)

+The `epoch_utc` calculated timestamp field is timezone-aware and is only available if the timezone field is UTC.

 Usage (cli):